-Asahina was also one of the favorite topics of the artist Utagawa Kuniyoshi, whose triptychs he often adorned (see image above).
+Asahina was also one of the favorite topics of the artist Utagawa Kuniyoshi, whose triptychs he often adorned (see images above).
 In the erotic prints below Kuniyoshi portrays him in a humorous manner, more as a clownish kabuki character, with flared sideburns and bizarre make-up called saruguma (‘monkey makeup’).

 An impotent Asahina is seduced by a lascivious woman.
 She is massaging his flaccid penis using her left foot while grabbing his arm.
-In contrast an older foreign (probably Siam or Indian) couple is making love in the background.
+In contrast an older foreign (probably Siam or Indian) couple is passionately making love in the background.

 To the amusement of Asahina a young foreign (probably Indian) boy sticks his erect penis through a folding-screen depicting Daruma.
 Daruma’s nose now has been replaced by the young man’s private parts.
 Asahina wears a beautiful kimono patterned with a circular crane motif and branches.